 Besides turning your hair into beautiful curly waves, there’s a lot more you can achieve with a perm.
 If done correctly, a perm can add volume and bounce, enhance straight cuts with a touch of layering, transform natural curls into neat ones and give life to dry limp locks.

 A perm can do so much more, transforming your dry, tired curls into beautiful magic.
 In this era of advanced beauty techniques, creative styles, sophisticated products, technology, and changing trends, finding the correct type of hair perming for your hair can be daunting.

-If you are not sure which one of the many different types of perms is the ideal choice for your hair type, facial features, and even complexion, worry not.
+If you are not sure which one of the many different types of perms is the ideal choice for your hair type, facial features, and even complexion, don’t worry.
 We have compiled a list of all the different types of perms to help you settle for the best.